Open science: Journal support

+Diamond open access (also called platinum open access) refers to a model in which journals and platforms charge fees to neither authors nor readers, with costs met by institutions, funders, or scholarly societies and the content owned and run by the research community.
+A 2021 study estimated that between 17,000 and 29,000 diamond journals were active worldwide, together accounting for roughly 9% of all journal articles and 45% of open-access output.
+In March 2022, Science Europe, cOAlition S, OPERAS, and the French National Research Agency released an Action Plan for Diamond Open Access intended to improve the quality, capacity, visibility, and sustainability of these journals; it was endorsed by more than 40 organisations at launch and by over 150 thereafter.
+The plan was followed by the European Union-funded DIAMAS and CRAFT-OA projects and, in January 2025, by the launch of a European Diamond Capacity Hub in Madrid.
+Support has also grown outside Europe through the Global Summits on Diamond Open Access, the first held in Toluca, Mexico, in 2023, and through a Global Diamond Open Access Alliance announced by UNESCO.
 Journal support for open-science does not conflict with preprint servers:

 figshare archives and shares images, readings, and other data; and Open Science Framework preprints, arXiv, and HAL Archives Ouvertes provide electronic preprints across many fields.

 Software

 A variety of computer resources support open science.
 These include software like the Open Science Framework from the Center for Open Science to manage project information, data archiving and team coordination; distributed computing services like Ibercivis to use unused CPU time for computationally intensive tasks; and services like Experiment.com to provide crowdsourced funding for research projects.

 Blockchain platforms for open science have been proposed.
 The first such platform is the Open Science Organization, which aims to solve urgent problems with fragmentation of the scientific ecosystem and difficulties of producing validated, quality science.
 Among the initiatives of Open Science Organization include the Interplanetary Idea System (IPIS), Researcher Index (RR-index), Unique Researcher Identity (URI), and Research Network.
 The Interplanetary Idea System is a blockchain based system that tracks the evolution of scientific ideas over time.
 It serves to quantify ideas based on uniqueness and importance, thus allowing the scientific community to identify pain points with current scientific topics and preventing unnecessary re-invention of previously conducted science.
 The Researcher Index aims to establish a data-driven statistical metric for quantifying researcher impact.
 The Unique Researcher Identity is a blockchain technology based solution for creating a single unifying identity for each researcher, which is connected to the researcher's profile, research activities, and publications.
 The Research Network is a social networking platform for researchers.
 A scientific paper from November 2019 examined the suitability of blockchain technology to support open science.